Desert Racing with the The St Pats Day Cup

 Despite being in a high desert climate in the New South Wales outback, more than 1,000km from Sydney and over 500km from Adelaide, the closest major city, Broken Hill has a population of around 18,000 people, thanks to its enormous mineral wealth.
 Not many people know that the “BH” in the name of global mining giant BHP Billiton stands for Broken Hill, as the multinational grew out of the Broken Hill Proprietary Company, founded in 1885.

 The site has been the source of so much silver, zinc and lead, among other minerals, that the “Broken Hill” after which the settlement and mining operation were originally named no longer exists; it has been completely mined away.
-Although the city has no permanent source of water, mining in the area is still profitable enough to support a fair-sized community with disposable income and a thirst for entertainment, as well as a seasonal tourist trade, which helps explain the perennial popularity of the St Pats Day Cup.
+Although the city has no permanent source of water, mining in the area is still profitable enough to support a fair-sized community with disposable income and a thirst for entertainment, as well as a seasonal tourist trade, which helps explain the perennial popularity of the St Pats Day Cup which is similar in relation to the Bendigo Cup betting action.

 Broken Hill’s Dirt Track